 "The cold front coming down is what makes it (Raymond) turn to the left, but that is a model," Korenfeld said.
 "If that cold front comes down more slowly, this tropical storm ... can get closer to the coast."

 Forecasters said Raymond's forward movement probably would slow before it approached the coast late Monday or Tuesday, but the storm would then begin to meander.
-They said that even if it stayed offshore, the storm could drop heavy rain and cause life-threatening flash floods and mudslides along the south-central Mexican coast.

 "There will be rain for the next 72 hours along the Pacific coast—very heavy rain, torrential rain," Korenfeld said.